Sleeping in Airports

 Inter-Terminal Shuttles

-The Airport Loop shuttle service offers free 24-hour transportation around the airport complex, traveling frequently between the airport terminals and the SAN Park parking lots.
+The Airport Loop shuttle service offers free 24-hour transportation around the airport complex, and it frequently travels between the airport terminals and the Rental Car Center.
 The green and blue shuttles are rider-friendly, with wheelchair lifts and graphics designed to help you know which shuttle to take.

 Shared-Ride Shuttles

+The San Diego Flyer is a free electric shuttle bus service between the airport and the Old Town Transit Center.
+It operates seven days a week, every 20-30 minutes.
 Several companies offer scheduled or on-demand door-to-door shared-ride shuttle service to and from the airport.
-Reservations are highly recommended, and may be required for some shuttle services.
+Reservations are highly recommended and may be required for some shuttle services.
 Contact your service provider of choice for information and reservations.

 Taxis